imagej/imagej.github.io/_pages/update-sites/neuroanatomy/index.md

 # Further information

--   A list of all pages in this wiki related to image processing in the neurosciences can be found [here](/plugin-index#neuroanatomy).
+-   A list of all ImageJ extensions related to the neurosciences can be found on the [list of extensions](/list-of-extensions) page, by filtering to the Neuroanatomy category.